esplito/coding-notes/testing-accessibility/1-foundations-of-accessibility/notes.md

 	- "Official and approved wording in a specification; holds up in a court of law.
 In contrast to non-normative, or an informative aid that is often used in explanations or tutorials."
 	- Example: WCAG 2.1
 - **Conformance**
-	- "Conformance to a standard mean
+	- "Conformance to a standard means that you meet or satisfy the requirements of the standard.
+A.k.a 'compliance'. "
+- Inclusive Design
+	- "A design process that considers the full range of human diversity with respect to ability, language, culture, gender, age and other forms of human difference."

 ## Useful resources